KomilovQobiljon/ros2uni/README.md

 In this tutorial, I learned the structure of an action definition.
 I also learned how to correctly build a new action interface using CMakeLists.txt and package.xml, and how to verify a successful build.

 There is a picture of it by the name CreatingAction.png above

+## Creating an action
+In this tutorial, I put together a Python action server and action client line by line, and configured them to exchange goals, feedback, and results